IBMDeveloperUK/Santa-as-a-Service-workshop/workshop1.md

 Before we start, you'll need to add the camera node to your Node-RED instance as it's not installed by default.
 To do so, click on the Hamburger menu at the top right, select `Manage palette`, go to the `Install` tab and look for `node-red-contrib-web-components`.
 Click install and give it a few moments.
 All set!

 1. In the nodes panel on the left-hand side of the Node-RED UI, search for the `Component Camera` node with one output and drag it onto the canvas.
 Double click on it and set the `Connection ID` to `beard-picture`.
 This is the same ID we've set in the HTML, that's how we're going to get the picture data.
-2. Back in the node panel, search for the `visual recognition` node and drag it onto the canvas, it should automatically pick up your Watson credentials so no configuration is needed.
+2. Back in the node panel, search for the `visual recognition` node and drag it onto the canvas, open it and set the `Detect` field to `Detect Faces`.
+It should automatically pick up your Watson credentials, if it asks for them make sure that your service is correctly connected to Node-RED.
 3. Now, drag and drop the `change` node to the palette, open it and configure it to set the `msg.payload` to `msg.result`.
 This will set the results from the Visual Recognition node to the payload property.
 4. Last, look for the websocket **output** node and drag it to the canvas.
 This one requires a bit of configuration:
     * Click on it and set `Type` to `Listen on`